microsoft/BuildXL/Public/Src/Tools/Xldb/README.md

 Currently we only have C# bindings for the datastore and do not have any plans on adding other bindings in the near future.
 **However** if you would like to add a binding, say in Python or some other language that supports RocksDB and ProtoBuf, please feel free to make a PR and add it to our codebase.
-Others may find these bindings useful as well!
+Others may find these bindings useful as well.

 For help and assistance in creating these bindings, reach out to a team member, and look through `XldbDataStore.cs` to see how we handle things like PrefixSearching keys and how we use column families to partition the data into more logical columns (think of them as tables from a SQL standpoint).